The Best Shrimp Macaroni Salad2014-08-04

 Place the onion and celery in a large bowl.
 If the noodles are done, drain them in a colander and rinse under cold water.
 Use your hand to mix the cold water through the noodles.

-Don't stop mixing until all the noodles are cold.
+Don’t stop mixing until all the noodles are cold.
 This is important before we add the mayonnaise and shrimp.
-We don't want to encourage bacterial growth.
+We don’t want to encourage bacterial growth by combining hot and cold foods.

 Add the noodles to the bowl and mix well.
 Add the mayonnaise, mustard, shrimp and some salt and pepper.
 Mix well.